 The United States tennis team cruised effortlessly to their third successive Davis Cup triumph yesterday (Sunday).

-The United States tennis team cruised effortlessly to their third successive Davis Cup triumph yesterday (Sunday).
+Background: The United States tennis team cruised effortlessly to their third successive Davis Cup triumph yesterday (Sunday).
 Victory in the doubles gave the Americans a winning 3-0 lead over West Germany in the Cup Challenge round, contested this year in Cleveland, Ohio.

 The American doubles pair of Stan Smith and Bob Lutz built confidently on the straight-sets victories of Arthur Ashe and Cliff Richey in the singles the previous day.

 The American pair were never in trouble, and were only extended in the second set.
 Serving hard and co-ordinating well, they crushed West Germany's Christian Kuhnke and Wilhelm Bungert 6-3, 7-5, 6-4.